8 Days / 7 Nights

 Arrival & Departure

-Arrival: On Day 1 of the trip, your guides can either pick you up from the Heartland Hotel Cotswold in Christchurch at 9:30 AM, or at Christchurch Airport in front of the Travel and Information Center at 10:00 AM.
-We recommend you fly into Christchurch no later than 9:00 AM on day of arrival.
+Arrival: On Day 1 of the trip, your guides can either pick you up from the Rydges Latimer Square in Christchurch at 9:30 AM, or at Christchurch Airport in front of the Travel and Information Center at 10:00 AM.
+We recommend you fly into Christchurch no later than 9:00 AM on the day of arrival.

 Departure: On the last day of the trip, your guides can drop you off at the Queenstown Airport in time for flights departing after 12:00 PM.
 If you choose to extend your stay, your guides can drop you off anywhere in Queenstown around lunchtime.